Log Analytics tutorial

 Now let's sort the results by longest maximum call duration by selecting the max(DurationMs) column in the results pane.

 Let's look at a query that uses numerical data that we can view in a chart.
 Instead of building a query, we'll select an example query.

 Select Queries on the left pane.
 This pane includes example queries that you can add to the query window.
-If you're using your own workspace, you should have a variety of queries in multiple categories.
+If you're using your own workspace, you should have various queries in multiple categories.
 If you're using the demo environment, you might see only a single Log Analytics workspaces category.
 Expand that to view the queries in the category.

 Select the query called Function Error rate in the Applications category.
 This step adds the query to the query window.
 Notice that the new query is separated from the other by a blank line.
 A query in KQL ends when it encounters a blank line, so these are considered separate queries.

 The current query is the one that the cursor is positioned on.
 You can see that the first query is highlighted, indicating that it's the current query.
 Click anywhere in the new query to select it, and then select the Run button to run it.